No wonder the concept of writing one app to run on all platforms and is managed by one common code is...

-As a proof that PWA is something more than just a trend, internet leaders worldwide already implemented this approach and continue to invest in it.
+As proof that PWA is something more than just a trend, internet leaders worldwide already implemented this approach and continue to invest in it.
 Twitter, Forbes, AliExpress, Pinterest, Uber, Flipkart, Alibaba – boy, we can go like that for ages!

 PWA and eCommerce – a perfect marriage

 PWA eCommerce mobile shops support push messages.
-It’s a perfect way of informing shoppers about new products, special offers, dedicated discount, notifying them their package is ready for pick up or that there is an invoice to cover.
+It’s a perfect way of informing shoppers about new products, special offers, dedicated discounts, notifying them their package is ready for pick up or that there is an invoice to cover.

-Success stories of PWA eCommerce solutions
+Success stories of PWA development in eCommerce and Marketplace solutions

-One of the most popular eCommerce in Africa faced the challenge that most of their users had slow and unreliable internet connection.
+One of the most popular eCommerce in Africa faced the challenge that most of its users had a slow and unreliable internet connection.
 No wonder it stopped them from downloading heavy apps.
 As you can imagine, the numbers after introducing PWA went through the roof!
 33% higher conversion rate, 50% lower bounce rate, 12 times more users and 5 times lower data consumption.
 Another huge PWA success.

-5miles as a marketplace for more than 2 million users monthly turned out to be accessed mostly via mobile web, despite it was not exactly prepared for that.
-The user experience was just not what customers expected – as opposed to brilliant, but not that popular mobile app.
-So why not combining the best of both in a PWA?
-50% decrease in bounce rate and 30% increase in time spent in the shop, that’s the result.
+5miles as a marketplace for more than 2 million users monthly turned out to be accessed mostly via mobile web, although it was not exactly prepared for that.
+The user experience was just not what customers expected – as opposed to the brilliant, but not that popular mobile app.
+So why not combine the best of both in a PWA?
+50% decrease in bounce rate and a 30% increase in the shop’s time, that’s the result.

 PWA in eCommerce = benefits for the business

 The results above are fantastic, but we all know reality doesn’t work the same for everyone.
-But PWA marketplaces only continue to gain grounds.
+But PWA marketplaces only continue to gain ground.
 So what makes eCommerce business owners more and more eager to invest in building a PWA mobile store instead of developing native iOS and Android apps?

 Let’s focus on the support part a bit more.
-It’s just easier to coordinate development of your eCommerce marketplace when it’s based just on one technology delivered by one team.
+It’s just easier to coordinate the development of your eCommerce marketplace when it’s based just on one technology delivered by one team.
 Divide the time needed to grow the shop(and the cost and the nerves!) by three.
 There’s simply no comparison.

 Secondly, you can tap into the pool of opportunities regarding promoting your PWA mobile shop.
 As the base of its ecosystem is www, you can benefit from wise SEO strategy, invest in AdWords and Google Ads or other PPC campaigns, just like you would promote your website.